eclipse-sumo/sumo/docs/web/docs/Netedit/editModesData.md

 ![](../images/select_2.png)

 !!! caution
-* Only the data of the selected TAZ relations will be kept after clicking "Reduce".
-If the save action is made after the action "Reduce", the respective file will be overwritten and all other data will be lost.
-You can of course to save the seleted data if it is your intention (see the next section).
+* The "Reduce" action is mainly to help to get a better view about the demand distribution of the selected TAZ.
+Only the data of the selected TAZ relations will be kept after clicking "Reduce".
+If the save action (not save as) is made after the action "Reduce", the respective file will be overwritten and the data of other unselected TAZ will be lost.
+You can of course save the selected data with the "save as" action if it is your intention (see the next section).
-** The "Reduce" action is mainly to help to get a better view about the demand distribution of the selected TAZ.

 ### Save the selected TAZ relations